mohithwalt/n8n-ai-automation-projects/README.md

 - Conditional branching logic based on AI-classified data
 - Exposing a local development environment securely via Cloudflare Tunnel
 - Managing multiple API credentials and rate limits across different LLM providers

+## How to Use

+1. Import any `.json` file into your own n8n instance (Workflows → Import from File)
+2. Reconnect the credentials for each service used (Gmail, Slack, Telegram, Groq, etc. — these are not included in the exported files for security)
+3. Activate the workflow

+1. Import any `.json` file into your own n8n instance (Workflows → Import from File)
+2. Reconnect the credentials for each service used (Gmail, Slack, Telegram, Groq, etc. — these are not included in the exported files for security)
+3. Activate the workflow